thephez/docs-core/docs/dashcore/wallet-arguments-and-commands-dash-wallet.md

        Override the default LLMQ size for the LLMQ_DEVNET quorum (default: 3:2, devnet-only)

-  -llmqinstantsend=<quorum name>
-       Override the default LLMQ type used for InstantSend.
-Allows using InstantSend with smaller LLMQs. (default: llmq_devnet,
-       devnet-only)

   -llmqinstantsenddip0024=<quorum name>
        Override the default LLMQ type used for InstantSendDIP0024. (default: llmq_devnet_dip0024, devnet-only)